RainingSea/cese/project/website/OfficeTaskFeedback/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'Office Task Feedback Tracker' will be developed using Flask as the backend framework in Python, which will handle routing and server-side logic.
-HTML will be used for the frontend to create user interfaces for registration, login, feedback submission, and feedback status viewing.
-The application will utilize simple file handling for data storage, ensuring a lightweight and efficient system without the need for a SQL database.",
+"Implementation approach": "The application will be developed using the Flask framework for the backend, allowing for easy handling of web requests and rendering of HTML templates.
+HTML will be used for the frontend to create a user-friendly interface.",

-"UI design": "The key UI components will include: 1) Registration Page with a form for username and password input, 2) Login Page with a similar form, 3) Feedback Submission Page with text areas for feedback input and dropdowns for category selection, 4) Feedback Status Page displaying submitted feedback and its status.
-Navigation links will be provided on each page to allow users to easily switch between registration, login, feedback submission, and status viewing.",
+"UI design": "The UI will consist of the following key components: a Registration Page for user account creation, a Login Page for user authentication, a Feedback Submission Form for employees to submit their feedback, and a Feedback Status View for employees to check the status of their submitted feedback.
+Each page will have a consistent layout with navigation links to facilitate easy access.",

-"Data Storage": "Data will be stored in local text files, with separate files for different types of data: 'users.txt' for user credentials, 'feedback.txt' for submitted feedback, and 'status.txt' for tracking feedback status.
-This approach simplifies data management and retrieval through basic file operations in Python, ensuring the application remains efficient and easy to maintain without the complexity of a SQL database.",
+"Data Storage": "Data will be stored in local text files.
+User account information will be stored in 'users.txt', and feedback submissions will be stored in 'feedback.txt'.
+Each line in 'users.txt' will contain a username and password, while each line in 'feedback.txt' will contain the feedback details along with the associated user and category.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/feedback.html", "templates/status.html", "users.txt", "feedback.txt", "status.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/feedback.html", "templates/status.html", "users.txt", "feedback.txt"],

 "Data structures and interfaces": " classDiagram